ucb-ee290c/fa18-ble/doc/whitening.md

 }
  ```
  Like a CRC module, a whitening has three inputs and one output. `init` is a 1-bit input sent by the packet assembler as the signal of the beginning of the sequence. `seed` is a 7-bit input that CRC module needs to load to the corresponding registers. `operand` is a 1-bit input for bits to perform certain operations. `result` is a 1-bit output produced by whitening and taken by the packet assembler.

+## Test
+A scala unit test is provided for the whitening module.
+To perform the unit test, type `sbt` in the root directory.
+After that, type `testOnly Whitening_test.WhiteningTester` in the sbt terminal.

+Similar to the CRC module, the whitening module is also used extensively in the packet assmebler/packet disassembler, and can be tested against the software golden model in the overall test.